Margaret Collingridge Wheeler

-Margaret Collingridge Wheeler, Lady Wheeler (formerly Norfolk; 1916–1990) was an Australian archaeologist who worked at Maiden Castle, Dorset with Mortimer Wheeler in the 1930s and at Jericho with Dame Kathleen Kenyon in the 1950s.
+Margaret Collingridge Wheeler, Lady Wheeler (1916–1990, née Collingridge, first married surname Norfolk, commonly known as Kim), was an Australian archaeologist who worked at Maiden Castle, Dorset with Mortimer Wheeler in the 1930s and at Jericho and Jerusalem with Dame Kathleen Kenyon in the 1950s and 1960s.
 She authored books about archaeology for a general audience.

 Biography

-Born in Sydney, Australia, Collingridge went to England to be educated.
-She joined the excavation team at Maiden Castle, Dorset where Mortimer Wheeler and his first wife Tessa Wheeler were directing the examination of the Iron Age British hill fort.
+Born in 1916 in Sydney, Australia, Collingridge Wheeler went to England to be educated.
+In 1935 she joined the excavation team at Maiden Castle, Dorset where Mortimer Wheeler and his first wife Tessa Wheeler were directing the examination of the Iron Age British hill fort.
 Several other notable women archaeologists took part in this excavation, including Veronica Seton-Williams, Joan du Plat Taylor, Rachel Maxwell-Hyslop, and Margot Eates.
+She undertook a degree at the Institute of Archaeology in London.
+She went on to be a student at the British School at Rome.